 Footer Design & SEO Optimization

-Another simple technique is to reverse your footer design’s color scheme, so it contrasts with the rest of your homepage.
-Our home page employs this tactic, as do countless other websites.
+Another simple technique is to reverse your footer design’s color scheme so it contrasts with the rest of your homepage.

 For example, if your homepage’s above the fold and body have light text on a dark background, use the opposite in your footer.